huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 ## Installation

-Before proceeding with the installation, please make sure that the following conditions are met:
+Before proceeding with the installation, pay attention to the following:

-  - Ensure that TCP ports 1433 and 6061 are open for Inbound traffic.
+  - Ensure that TCP ports 1433 and 6061 are open for inbound traffic.
-  - The SQL Express instance is configured to allow the TCP protocol forces encryption.
+  - To force encryption, configure the SQL Express instance to allow TCP protocol.
-  - By default, SQL Server Express installs to a named instance.
-To connect to the instance, the SQL Server Browser service must be enabled so that it starts automatically and continues to run.
+  - SQL Server Express installs to a named instance by default.
+To connect to the instance, you must enable the SQL Server Browser service.
+This enables the service to start and operate automatically.
   - Identify a Windows login with the **sysadmin** role for the local SQL Express instance.
-  - The installation will elevate to the Administrator level, so either an Administrator must run it or the Administrator login must be available.
+  - The installation elevates to the Administrator level.
+Therefore, either an Administrator must run it or the Administrator login must be available.
-  - If you're installing into a Virtual Machine, make sure that nested VMs are supported to co-install Replicant.
-Otherwise, use a separate system for Replicant.
   - You must install the SQL Server Express instance as either one of the following instance types:
     - Install as the default instance on the default port 1433.
     - Install as a named instance with the SQL Browser server running.